ietf-wg-acme/acme/draft-ietf-acme-acme.md

 original resource.

-The "index" link relation is present on all resources other than the directory and indicates the directory URL.
+The "index" link relation is present on all resources other than the directory and indicates the URL of the directory.

 The following diagram illustrates the relations between resources on an ACME server.
 For the most part, these relations are expressed by URLs provided as